value-medical/mtls-sidecar/README.md

 ### Security Considerations

-- **Trust Model**: Upstream should treat the header as trusted (sidecar validates the cert), verifying `hash` against a known trust store if required.
+- **Trust Model**: Upstream should listen on `localhost` only to prevent host should treat the header as trusted (sidecar validates the cert), verifying `hash` against a known trust store if required.
 - **Chain of Custody**: Suitable for single-hop scenarios; avoid forwarding to untrusted parties.
 - **Spoofing Prevention**: The sidecar strips this header on inbound requests to prevent client tampering.